bennyb0y/burrito-rater/docs/DEVELOPMENT.md

 ## Overview

-The Burrito Rater application is designed to support separate development and production environments.
-This separation allows you to:

-1. Keep development and production data separate
-2. Test changes to the API without affecting production data
+The Burrito Rater application uses a cloud-first architecture with Cloudflare D1 as the single source of truth for all data.
+This means:

+1. All environments (development and production) use the same cloud database
-3. Use a local API server for development if needed
+2. No local database development is needed
+3. Data is consistent across all environments
+4. Changes to data are immediately visible to all users

 ## Environment Setup